 Course Description: This course is designed for the Graduate Journalism Program.
-Students should have already completed Public Affairs Data Journalism One in the fall 2016.
+Students should have already completed Public Affairs Data Journalism One.
 Enrollment otherwise is subject to instructor approval.

 Some data journalism assignments for this class can be coordinated with reporting efforts from other journalism courses with approval from all instructors.

 Students will produce timely data-driven stories for Peninsula Press.
 You will learn to go deep on mining data for story, reporting and writing out that story.
 You will learn the basics of mapping and visualizing data.
-Instruction will include the use of a variety of software programs.
-Among them: spreadsheets, OpenRefine, DocumentCloud, SQL, ESRI Desktop and ESRI Storymaps, Tableau Software and Python.
+Instruction will include the use of a variety of software programs: spreadsheets, OpenRefine, DocumentCloud, Tabula, Trifacta, SQL, Tableau, Python/Jupyter Notebooks and R/RStudio among others.
 During the course, you may work with other journalism organizations on collaborative projects.
 You will work on a data project either of your own choosing or one we come up with together.
 Content approved by editors will be published on the Peninsula Press news site, http://peninsulapress.com/.

 Learning Goals: By the end of the quarter, you should demonstrate: